Skip to main content

 Running memfaultctl --help prints the following:

-# memfaultctl -h
+# memfaultctl --help

 Usage: memfaultctl [-c <config-file>] [-v] [-V] <command> [<args>]